oceanprotocol/market/content/pages/privacy/en.md

 **Purpose:**

-Ocean Market processes your wallet address to enable you to sign blockchain transactions.
+OpenLava processes your wallet address to enable you to sign blockchain transactions.
 The transaction containing your wallet address will be stored permanently on-chain so that you and the asset provider can prove asset acquisition and consumption.

 **Legal basis:**